‘Playtime’ – 39 dogs rollicking on Currumbin beach as part of SWELL Sculpture Festival 2022

-As part of the NOOSA LONG WEEKEND FESTIVAL 2015, our art installation at ‘the j’, Noosa, Yanni and Pam washed, de labelled and cut up over 1500 plastic milk bottles to create a huge web which suspended above the ramp and atrium at ‘the j’ theatre.
-Artfully lit with blue and green lights or Pink and purple, depending on the events, it looked spectacular at night.
+As part of the NOOSA LONG WEEKEND FESTIVAL 2015, our art installation at ‘the j’, Noosa, Yanni and Pam created a huge web which suspended above the ramp and atrium at ‘the j’ theatre.
+Artfully lit with blue and green lights, pink and purple, depending on the events, it looked spectacular at night.
 Using 1500 recycled plastic milk bottles, they used the very materials that creates pollution in our oceans and hence endangers marine life.

 2m x 3m ea. bamboo , recycled plastic – a project for Art forARTsake

 ‘Meshed nest’ – 1m x 300cm, recycled aluminium for Sculpture on the Edge 2017, Spicers Tamarind, Maleny

 ‘Treescape’ – 18m x 5 m, recycled plastic – installed in Noosa Woods for Floating Land Festival 2017, Noosa, Queensland and HOLA Eumundi – Home of Local Art – at Eumundi, Queensland

 ‘Australis Plasticus’ installed over the bridge at Woodfordia Dec 2017/Jan 2018 to the delight of Festival goers.